CindyConway/alacart_vuetify/README.md

 npm run serve (The components will render correctly)
 ```

 The file stucture I have set up looks strange, I know.
-My ultimate goal is to have all the components and their unit tests in the parent project (stripping out everyting else).
-Each child project would be a app with its own compiled package I could deploy.
+My ultimate goal is to have all the components and their unit tests in the parent project (stripping out everyting else that I can).
+Each child project would be an app with its own compiled package I could deploy.
 That's the dream.